Everything you want is on the other side of fear.

 1) Close your eyes and begin to meditate

 2) Think about your fear.
-Bring an image of your fear to mind gently (in our example the thought is of height)
+Bring an image of your fear to mind gently.

 5) Bring the fear image (in our example this is height) to mind and meditate on it.
 Recognise the image and idea of “Height” as its own entity.
 It is not connected to anything else (snakes and pain) it is just an image of height.